lardemua/data-matrix-detection-benchmark/README.md

 # data-matrix-detection-benchmark
-Benchmark for the detection of data matrix landmarks.
+Benchmark for the detection of data matrix landmarks using Deep Learning architectures.

 # Table of Contents